Lincoln Electric (LECO)

 Headquartered in Ohio, Lincoln Electric (NASDAQ:LECO) manufactures and sells welding equipment for various industries.

-- On the plus side, its ROIC punches in at 26.2%, illustrating management’s expertise in identifying profitable investments
+- The good news is that its ROIC punches in at 26.2%, illustrating management’s expertise in identifying profitable investments

 Why There Are Better Opportunities Than Lincoln Electric